ByteDev/ByteDev.ArgValidation/README.md

 # ByteDev.ArgValidation

-Set of helper methods to help validate arguments.
+.NET Standard library of helper methods to help validate arguments.

+The library is dependent on the package [`ByteDev.Exceptions`](https://github.com/ByteDev/ByteDev.Exceptions) and uses the custom exceptions from that package where appropriate.
+If use of exceptions from the package is not desired I would recommend a project such as [GuardClauses](https://github.com/ardalis/GuardClauses) instead.

 ## Installation